rejetto/hfs/README.md

 ## For plug-in makers

-You should find some examples within your installation.

-A plug-in must have a `plugin.js` file in its own folder.
+A plug-in is a folder with a `plugin.js` file in it.

+Each plug-in has access to the same set of features.
+Normally you'll have a plug-in that's a theme, and another that's a firewall, but nothing is preventing a single plug-in from doing both tasks.

+You can find some examples distributed as `plugins.zip`.

-This file is javascript module that exports an `init` function like this:
+`plugin.js` is a javascript module that exports an `init` function like this:
 ```js
 exports.init = api => ({
     frontend_css: 'mystyle.css'